Lacoz/microfarm/README.md

 ## 🏗️ Architecture

-This project is structured as an npm monorepo with the following packages:
+This project is structured as a pnpm workspaces monorepo with the following packages:

 - **`@microfarm/shared`**: Shared types, utilities, and constants
 - **`@microfarm/backend`**: Hono.js API server with game logic